No Night Is Too Long: Summary

 The plot follows a young man from Suffolk named Tim Cornish (Lee Williams), studying English at Warwick University; a bright student in his final year who leads a promiscuous lifestyle.
 The film includes a narration by Tim to another person, and flashbacks to the story he recounts.

 One day he spots Dr. Ivo Steadman (Marc Warren), a paleontology lecturer, and engineers meetings with him in a lift and an office.
 At New Year, Ivo appears at Tim's house and there follows a passionate relationship between the two.
-Despite not seeing each other over the Easter break when Ivo's sister is visiting him, things goes well until Ivo expresses his love for Tim.
+Despite not seeing each other over the Easter break when Ivo's sister is visiting him, things go well until Ivo expresses his love for Tim.
 Haunted by past declarations from older boys when he was at school, Tim is completely unmoved.
 He amuses himself with a sexual encounter with another male student while Ivo is lecturing elsewhere for a day.
 On Ivo's return, preparing for a regular trip to Alaska where Tim will accompany Ivo, Tim admits this to Ivo, who cannot suppress his anger and punches Tim.

 Once they arrive in Juneau, Alaska, Ivo explains that he has to replace a colleague on the next cruise trip, leaving a dismayed Tim in their hotel for ten days.
-During his absence Ivo writes a love letter each day, but Tim meets and becomes infatuated with a woman named Isabel (Mikela J. Mikael), and they have a brief affair.
-When Ivo returns, he is met by an unenthusiastic Tim, still in love with Isabel, hoping to meet her again in Vancouver, and growing impatient with Ivo.
+During his absence Ivo writes a love letter each day, but Tim meets and becomes infatuated with a woman named Isabel (Mikela J. Mikael).
+They have a brief affair.
+When Ivo returns, he is met by an unenthusiastic Tim still in love with Isabel, hoping to meet her again in Vancouver; and growing impatient with Ivo.
 They then join the cruise with Ivo suspicious that Tim has had an affair.
 Exasperated, Ivo forces himself on Tim, then tells him that he will skip the next cruise so they can travel together in the USA and Canada, but Tim replies that he wants to leave him.
-Ivo is shocked and doesn't believe him; Tim tells him that he does not love Ivo and never has, that he is in love with Isabel and as soon as the cruise is over, he is going to be join her.
+Ivo is shocked and doesn't believe him.
+Tim tells him that he does not love Ivo and never has, that he is in love with Isabel and as soon as the cruise is over, he is going to be joining her.
 Ivo becomes so upset and enraged that he throws Tim on the bed and starts to choke him, but Tim throws him off.